 The purpose aligns with that of ADBT which is to disperse funds received from NCZ for the benefit of Aboriginal people from the Lower Gulf via charitable activities and economic development.

 GREAT – what it will look like and how it will function with ADBT

 Annual funds received from NCZ will continue to be paid to ADBT.
-The ADBT board will resolve how these funds are to be distributed to GREAT.
+The ADBT board will resolve how these funds are to be distributed.